-d.
-Additional Retirement Benefit: The Company has a defined additional retirement plan.
-An employee is entitled for additional retirement only after completion of fifteen years in the service subject to retirement from the company.
-The present value of defined obligation and related current cost are measured using the Projected Unit Credit Method with actuarial valuation being carried out at Balance Sheet date.
-In the current financial year, there were no members and the dues of all the members have been fully paid and nothing remains due to any beneficiary.
+- a.
+Gratuity: The Company has a defined benefit gratuity plan.
+An employee is entitled for gratuity only after completion of five years in the service.
+The gratuity is calculated as per the calculations specified in the Payment of Gratuity Act, 1972.
+The present value of defined obligation and related current cost are measured using the Projected Unit Credit Method with actuarial valuation being carried out at Balance Sheet date. - b.
+Pension: The company had defined pension plan, which had been discontinued by the company after giving notice in Form E as required under Section 9-A of the Industrial Disputes Act, 1947, to all the concerned in the month of December, 2020.
+Accordingly, the Company has not made any further provision during the year.

-e.
+c.
 Risk Exposure: